 Typically students take 6 hours of 3000-level Literature and 6 hours of 4000-level Literature.

 Neither ENGL 4900 or 4996 can be counted toward the Literature concentration total hours.

 No more than 3 hours of African American Literature courses (ENGL 3325, 3326, 4372, 4373, 4374) may be applied to the Literature concentration.

-See the Undergraduate Catalog for more information about the Literature degree program.
+See the 2017-2018 Undergraduate Catalog - English (B.A.) for more information about the Literature degree program.